The Ultimate Guide to FANG Stocks Facebook vs. Amazon vs. Netflix vs. Google.

-Because they have literally the simplest business model of all the FANG stocks.
-They do not need a call center, they do not need stores, they only need the internet, net neutrality some application user interface designers, great developers, and a massive content delivery network.
-Oh did I forget the deal makers?
-Negotiating with the content developers like Disney, HBO and others are the absolute keys to success.
-The grand total of employees in Netflix is only 5,500 people.
+Because they have the simplest business model of all the FANG stocks literally, they do not need a call center; they do not need stores, they only need the internet, net neutrality some application user interface designers, great developers, and a massive content delivery network.
+Oh, did I forget the deal makers?
+Negotiating with content developers like Disney, HBO, and others is the absolute key to success.
+The grand total of employees at Netflix is only 5,500 people.
 That is incredible.

 But the content providers started to see the light.

-They realized that if you own the marketplace you own it all.
-So they start to pull out, Marvel, Disney HBO and others.
+They realized that if you own the marketplace, you own it all.
+So they start to pull out, Marvel, Disney HBO, and others.
 So what does Netflix do?
 It launches a content building campaign to dwarf all others.
-Netflix is spending so much money on “Netflix Originals” that it is already surpassing the total spend of many of the industry giants put together.
+Netflix is spending so much money on “Netflix Originals” that it is already surpassing the total spending of many of the industry giants put together.

 But is it working?
 Well YES.

-I have Amazon Prime Video, but I and my entire family do not use it.
-The user experience is poor and the content poorer.
+I have Amazon Prime Video, but my entire family and I do not use it.
+The user experience is poor, and the content poorer.
 Would we ever buy a Disney channel?
 Never ever.

 Netflix stock price has grown 99% in the trailing 12 months (3 times that of the NASDAQ 100) and grew revenue at 36.2%.
 What you might find shocking in the fundamentals is that they are running an operating cash flow of $-1.7 Billion.